Schnyder woods, SLE(16), and Liouville quantum gravity: Schnyder woods and 2D random walks

 Given a word $w$, let $w_{\g\b}$ be the sub-word obtained by dropping all r symbols from $w$ and $w_{\b\r}$ be the sub-word obtained by dropping all g symbols from $w$.
 Then $w\in \cW_n$ implies that both $w_{\g\b}$ and $w_{\b\r}$ are parenthesis matchings:

-\begin{proposition} For $S\in \cS_n$, we have $w \colonequals \phi(S)\in \cW_n$.
-Moreover, $w_{\g\b}$ is the parenthesis matching corresponding to the contour function of $T_{\b}$, and $w_{\mathrm{br}}$ is the parenthesis matching describing $\cP_S$'s crossings of the red edges (to wit: each first crossing corresponds to an open parenthesis, and each second crossing to a close parenthesis). \end{proposition} \begin{proof} From Schnyder's rule and the COLOR algorithm, $\cP_S$ crosses each green (resp.\ red) edge $e$ twice, and the tail of $e$ is on the right (resp.\ left) of $\cP_S$ at the second crossing.
+\begin{proposition} For $S\in \cS_n$, we have $w \colonequals \nocolor{\varphi}(S)\in \cW_n$.
+Moreover, $w_{\g\b}$ is the parenthesis matching corresponding to the contour function of $T_{\b}$, and $w_{\mathrm{br}}$ is the parenthesis matching describing $\cP_S$'s crossings of the red edges (to wit: each first crossing corresponds to an open parenthesis, and each second crossing to a close parenthesis). \end{proposition} \begin{proof} From Schnyder's rule and the COLOR algorithm, $\cP_S$ crosses each green (resp.\ red) edge $e$ twice, and \nocolor{ the tail (resp. head) of $e$ is on the right} of $\cP_S$ at the second crossing.

+\nocolor{ Obviously $S$ has $n$ edges in each color, so $\varphi(S)$ has $n$ steps in each type and must end at the origin.
+For each blue edge, the Schnyder's rule for its tail implies that the $(1,-1)$-step corresponding to this blue edge must be preceded by the $(0,1)$-step corresponding to the outgoing green edge at the tail of this blue edge.
+So the $\varphi(S)$ cannot go below the upper half plane.
+For each red edge, if its tail is $v$, then $\cP_S$ traverses the outgoing blue edge at $v$ for the second time before $\cP_S$ crosses this red edge for the second time.
+So the $(-1,0)$-step corresponding to this red edge must be after the $(1,-1)$-step corresponding to the outgoing blue edge at $v$, therefore $\varphi(S)$ never goes to the left half plane.
+In summary, $\varphi(S)\in\cW_n$.}

 We remove the outer edges and cut all of the green and red edges into outgoing and incoming \textit{arrows} (a.k.a \textit{darts}).
 Then every g (resp.\ r) symbol in $w$ corresponds to a green outgoing (resp.\ red incoming) arrow.
 Finally, we remove incoming green arrows (see Figure~\ref{fig:decorated}).

 The outgoing and incoming red arrows in this arrow-decorated tree form a valid parenthesis matching, by planarity of $S$.
-By Schnyder's rule, each b in $w$ corresponds to the blue edge whose second traversal immediately follows $\cP_S$'s crossing of some some outgoing red arrow.
-Using this identification between outgoing red arrows and b's in $w$, we see that the sequence of b's and r's in $w_{\b\r}$ admits the same parenthesis matching as the sequence of outgoing and incoming red arrows.
-Similarly, identifying the outgoing green arrow and outgoing blue edge from each vertex $v$, Schnyder's rule implies that only incoming red arrows may appear between $\cP_S$'s first traversal of $v$'s outgoing blue edge and its crossing of $v$'s outgoing green arrow.
+By Schnyder's rule, each b in $w$ corresponds to the blue edge whose second traversal immediately follows $\cP_S$'s crossing of some outgoing red arrow.
+Using this identification between outgoing red arrows and b's in $w$, we see that the sequence of b's and r's in $w_{\b\r}$ admits the same parenthesis matching as the sequence of outgoing and incoming red arrows. \nocolor{ So $w_{\mathrm{br}}$ is the parenthesis matching describing $\cP_S$'s crossings of the red edges.} Similarly, identifying the outgoing green arrow and outgoing blue edge from each vertex $v$, Schnyder's rule implies that only incoming red arrows may appear between $\cP_S$'s first traversal of $v$'s outgoing blue edge and its crossing of $v$'s outgoing green arrow.
 Thus $w_{\g\b}$ admits the same parenthesis matching as the contour function of the blue tree. \end{proof}

 Recall that a \textit{combinatorial map} is a graph together with a (clockwise) cyclic order of the edges incident to each vertex.
 From this data, we may define combinatorial \textit{faces} and information about how these faces are connected along edges and at vertices.
 Gluing together polygons according to these rules, we get a surface $X$ together with an embedding of the combinatorial map in $X$.
 This embedding is unique up to deformation of $X$ \cite{lando2013graphs}.